Wearable technology: History

 Pedometers were developed around the same time as pocket watches.
-The concept of a pedometer was described by Leonardo da Vinci around 1500, and the Germanic National Museum in Nuremberg has a pedometer in its collection from 1590.
+The concept was described by Leonardo da Vinci around 1500, while the Germanic National Museum in Nuremberg has a pedometer in its collection from 1590.

 In the late 1800s, the first wearable hearing aids were introduced.

-In 1904, aviator Alberto Santos-Dumont pioneered the modern use of the wristwatch.
+In 1904, aviator Alberto Santos-Dumont pioneered the modern wristwatch.

-In 1949, American biophysicist Norman Holter invented the very first health monitoring device.
-His invention, the Holter monitor, was groundbreaking as one of the first wearable devices capable of tracking vital health data outside of a clinical setting.
+In 1949, American biophysicist Norman Holter invented the first health monitoring device.
+His invention, the Holter monitor, was one of the first wearable devices capable of tracking health data outside of a clinical setting.

+VR headsets were first conceptualized in the 1950s and created in the 1960s.
+Cinematographer Morton Heilig created the Sensorama in 1962.
+It was a videogame -like device that was held up by a suspension device.

+In 1967, French fashion designer Pierre Cardin created a collection entitled "robe electronique" that featured a geometric embroidered pattern with LEDs (light emitting diodes).

+In 1968, the Museum of Contemporary Craft held a Body Covering exhibition that presented the infusion of technological wearables with fashion.
+The projects included clothing that changed temperature, dresses that lit up and produced noises.

+On April 16, 2013, Google launch Google Glass, an eyeglass-like device that delivered text and notifications.
+The device had a 5 MP camera and recorded video at 720p.
+Its functions were activated via voice command, such as "OK Glass".
+The company also launched a companion app, MyGlass.
+The first third-party Google Glass App came from the New York Times, which was able to vocalize articles and news summaries.
+In early 2015, Google stopped selling the beta "explorer edition" of Glass, after criticism of its design and the $1,500 price tag.

-In the 1970s, calculator watches became available, reaching the peak of their popularity in the 1980s.
+In the 1970s, calculator watches became available.

-From the early 2000s, wearable cameras were being used as part of a growing sousveillance movement.
-Expectations, operations, usage and concerns about wearable technology was floated on the first International Conference on Wearable Computing.
-In 2008, Ilya Fridman incorporated a hidden Bluetooth microphone into a pair of earrings.
+From the early 2000s, wearable cameras were used as part of a growing sousveillance movement.
+Expectations, operations, usage and concerns about wearable technology emerged at the first International Conference on Wearable Computing.
+In 2008, Ilya Fridman incorporated a Bluetooth microphone into a pair of earrings.

-Big tech companies such as Apple, Samsung, and Fitbit have expanded on this idea by interfacing with smartphones and personal computer software to collect a wide variety of data.
-Wearable devices include dedicated health monitors, fitness bands, and smartwatches.
+Tech companies such as Apple, Samsung, and Fitbit created devices that send data to smartphones and personal computers to monitor activity and health.

 In 2010, Fitbit released its first step counter.
-Wearable technology which tracks information such as walking and heart rate is part of the quantified self movement.